ECP-WarpX/WarpX/Docs/source/theory/kinetic_fluid_hybrid_model.rst

 The kinetic-fluid hybrid extension mostly uses the same routines as the standard PIC algorithm with the only exception that the E-field is calculated from the above equation rather than it being integrated from a differential equation.
-The function `WarpX::HybridEvolveFields()` handles the logic to update the E&M fields when the "hybrid" model is used.
+The function `WarpX::HybridPICEvolveFields()` handles the logic to update the E&M fields when the "hybridPIC" model is used.
 This function is executed after particle pushing and deposition (charge and current density) has been completed.
-Therefore, based on the usual time-staggering in the PIC algorithm, when `HybridEvolveFields()` is called at timestep :math:`t=n`, the quantities :math:`\rho^n`, :math:`\rho^{n+1}`, :math:`\vec{J}_i^{n-1/2}` and  :math:`\vec{J}_i^{n+1/2}` are all known.
+Therefore, based on the usual time-staggering in the PIC algorithm, when `HybridPICEvolveFields()` is called at timestep :math:`t=n`, the quantities :math:`\rho^n`, :math:`\rho^{n+1}`, :math:`\vec{J}_i^{n-1/2}` and  :math:`\vec{J}_i^{n+1/2}` are all known.